 While most marine turtles that return to Puerto Vallarta to do so at night time, hotel guests and tourists at many of the hundreds of Vallarta restaurants & bars that line the Malecon have been lucky enough to witness the meticulous performance of the mother turtle while she works tirelessly to bury her eggs in a nest that can take many hours to dig and then cover up.
 Eggs are then collected and recorded by local officials and then are taken to hatcheries, where they are monitored, protected and cared for until their release.

 For those interested in participating while on their vacation, turtle releases run every night to give the hatchlings the best chance of survival.
 Participating guests are provided with a brief lecture on sea turtles, their environment plus their travel patterns around the world oceans, often dangerous waters.
-Children who participate in these marine turtle release programmes are given the honour of naming the baby turtles as they're released into the Pacific Ocean.
+Children who participate in these marine turtle release programmes are given the honor of naming the baby turtles as they're released into the Pacific Ocean.

 Hotels participating in the programme are: